 In August 2015 Kent Police intercepted a motor launch from in France carrying 22 smuggled Czech 7.62mm SA58’S assault rifles and 9 x 9mm Mac machine pistols.
 That’s acting on good intelligence, the perpetrators were caught and imprisoned but what have we missed, what’s already here.
 In the aftermath of the Manchester Arena bombing and the concern that the perpetrator, Salman Albedi his dissident associates and the construction of his explosive device remained “under the radar” would it be be wrong to blindly criticise the police and security services for failing to see this plot developing, MI5 for instance is apparently investigating 500 reports at any one time.
 Apparently the police had been alerted to Albedi more than once and he had been quite open about his sympathies.
 One can imagine the pressure they are under but how many supposed intelligence leads are however wasting their valuable time; how many blind alleys do they jog down.
 The journalist Patrick Cockburn, an authority on the Middle East maintains that would be terrorists are not merely groomed on UK streets, they have strong associations with other dissidents.
 They are not radicalised schoolboys who purge the internet, read illicit material then make and deliver a bomb.
 Their connections run much deeper.
 He wrote,

 “If Isis or al Qaeda were asked to devise a programme least likely to hamper their attacks and most liable to send the police off on wild goose hunts, they would find it difficult to devise anything more helpful to themselves than Prevent and the Counter-Terrorism and Security Act.
-The great majority British people have as much idea about how to identify a potential terrorist as their ancestors 400 years ago did about detecting witches”.
+The great majority of British people have as much idea about how to identify a potential terrorist as their ancestors 400 years ago did about detecting witches”.

-In March 2016 on the remote and busy section of the A68 just south of Riding Mill in Northumbria, about as far away from where we might imagine a terrorist outrage would unfold or a brooding lone-wolf gunman would lurk somebody positioned himself in the mouth of a minor road junction opposite a green steel/alloy direction sign to Darlington and Corbridge.
+In March 2016 on the remote and busy section of the A68 just south of Riding Mill in Northumbria, about as far away from where we might imagine a terrorist outrage would unfold or a brooding lone-wolf gunman would lurk somebody positioned himself in the mouth of a minor road junction to Healey opposite a green steel/alloy direction sign to Darlington and Corbridge.
 He was armed with a 7.62mm high velocity rifle.
 He proceeded to open fire at the structure, firing the weapon across the road at head height, 13 bullets cleanly penetrated the 3mm plates.
 Those rounds had the energy to continue for up to 2 miles travelling at close to 3000 fps.
 The shot impacts were random and extended across the entire structure.
 Directly behind the structure there is a gorse bush and just 600 metres directly behind that and well within the weapons killing zone is a rural Industrial Estate.
 The gunman either retrieved all the spent cartridge cases or they were simply ejected inside the confines of the vehicle he used to get there because there was no other sign of his presence.
 It is not known how many shots in total were actually fired.

 The Northumbria Police, no less security briefed than any UK force were totally unaware of this shooting, no officers had noticed the site despite police vehicles regularly passing it and nobody had reported seeing or hearing anything suspicious.
-When they were informed their first reaction was extraordinary, they suggested that this damage was not caused by firearms but probably the result of material falling off passing lorries or thrown up by their tyres.
+When they were informed their first reaction was extraordinary, they suggested that this damage was not caused by firearms but probably the result of material falling off passing lorries or stones thrown up by their tyres.
 After further contact their second response was to admit that the officer sent to inspect it couldn’t find the location.
 Having eventually found the site a police spokesman speaking to a local newspaper oddly attempted to divert attention by questioning the ability of someone being able to see such evidence whilst driving past.
 Their final response on receipt of a report from the individual that found and inspected it was that they would indeed formally investigate.

 If our country’s security amounts to such a violent perpetration being overlooked then doubted, questioned and then just ignored it surely questions our ability to recognise possible links to serious threats of any nature.
 It perhaps challenges the usefulness and investment direction of Contest if police officers can’t be given even the most basic training in recognising where firearms have been illegally used in public places.
-This type of illegal firearm use is nothing new and police forces up and down the country have been alerted to it on numerous occasions.
-They are oblivious to it.
+This type of illegal firearm use is nothing new and police forces up and down the country have been alerted to it on numerous occasion.
 The A68 incident was particularly violent.
 If we have a mass shooting in the UK, we will have to ask; did we do our absolute best to consider and detect every potential for it.
 The A68 site may well have nothing to do with terrorism but that’s irrelevant.
 It was an extremely deliberate act perpetrated at a time of great sensitivity.
-As a nation we have limited “gun savvy” and that unfortunately includes our largely unarmed, under trained and over stretched police forces.
-Firearms are perhaps our Achilles heel, perhaps an acceptable penalty for a relativily gun free society.
+As a nation we have limited “gun savvy” and that unfortunately includes our largely unarmed, and over stretched police forces.
+Firearms are definitely our Achilles heel, perhaps a penalty for a relativily gun free society.
 As well as Northumbria Police copies of the report and images of the A68 shooting was sent to MI5, the NCA, (National Crime Association), Border Force, NABIS, (National Ballistic Intelligence Service), the Serious Crime Unit and Police Commissioner Mark Rowley, who at the time was head of counter terrorism.
 Only Northumbria Police, NABIS and Border Force acknowledged receipt.

 We know what and where, we can approximate when, we can surmise why but we don’t have a clue WHO.